 - 📖 Recipe

-What is Chicken Enchiladas Verde?
+What is Green Chicken Enchiladas?

-Chicken enchilada verde is a traditional Mexican dish made with shredded chicken, wrapped in corn tortillas, and covered with a green Verde sauce.
+Green Chicken enchilada, also known as chicken enchilada verde, is a traditional Mexican dish made with shredded chicken wrapped in corn tortillas, covered with a green verde sauce, and baked until the cheese melts and the tortilla turns slightly crispy.

 This dish is also known as Salsa Verde Chicken Enchiladas or Green Enchiladas.